 2012 Code provisions specifically concerning the provision of credit apply to personal consumers.
-Existing protections for consumers other than personal consumers who are seeking credit will be incorporated into the Code of Conduct for Business Lending to Small and Medium Enterprises (SME Code).
+Existing protections for consumers other than personal consumers who are seeking credit have be incorporated into the Code of Conduct for Business Lending to Small and Medium Enterprises (SME Code) which comes into effect on 1 January 2012.